SudhanPlayz/Discord-MusicBot/README.md

 ```
 docker build <path to bot directory>
 ```
-4. Fill config.js with your tokens and in the lavalink setings set the host as ``music-lavalink`` and the password as ``bonsoirDocker``
+4. Fill config.js with your tokens and in the lavalink settings set the host as ``music-lavalink`` and the password as ``bonsoirDocker``
 ```
 	nodes: [
 	  {